RatnangshuD/RatnangshuD.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD.
-RBCCPS.
-IISc Bengaluru.
+subtitle: PhD Student at IISc Bangalore

 profile:
   align: right